"Allied" Review

 This will become very true as the film progresses, as a simply assassination attempt on one of Adolf Hitler’s generals becomes a twisted tale of sex, power, and betrayal.
 When I say “Allied” may be one mystery too many it’s because the movie opens as one thing and ends as something completely different.
 It starts out as a story of two strangers who must pretend to be lovers to pull off a job, all while slowly becoming the very thing they are pretending to be.
 This was interesting because it became not a movie about an assassination, but a movie where the line between reality and work becomes blurred and hazy.
 How can these two people be expected to pull off this dangerous job if they can’t even be trusted to treat each other as a professional co-worker

-A man and woman sit across from a doctor in a well-lit room.
-The doctor, in a white coat, gestures while smoking a cigarette.
+A couple sits across from a doctor in a bright room.
+The doctor gestures while speaking.

 At one point Marianne says “I am alive because my emotions are real.”
 This strongly suggests that she has survived by becoming emotionally attached to her targets and people who are sent to help her.
 Does that become a handicap then when it’s time to pull off the job?
 The questions just keep on coming and coming…and then they get answered before the halfway point and new questions arise.
 The rest of the movie has been heavily advertised in the previews, which I believe was a mistake because it removes much of the tension Zemeckis attempts to set up.
 I saw the film before I saw the previews and I want to assume you are in that same boat, but let me just say that the second half was a huge surprise for me at the direction this all took.